 But how do you do it right?

 Personalize it.
 A thank you note will show a hiring manager that you are considerate, polite, and that you genuinely enjoyed meeting him or her…unless of course the note sounds like it’s the twentieth one written that day.
 A good thank you note should mention specific points from the interview.
 Did you particularly love a company program the interviewer mentioned?
-Did you chat about favorite sports teams, or music you enjoy?
-These details not only let them know the note is unique, but it can also be a helpful reminder to the hiring manager if there are a lot of applicants.
+Did you chat about favorite sports teams or music you enjoy?
+These details not let them know the note is unique and helps you stand out in a wave of applicants.

 Thank you, and… Showing appreciation is always important, but a thank you note is also a perfect opportunity to showcase other great qualities.
 Highlight strengths that were discussed, address any weaker points of the interview, or add any great points that may have been forgotten.
-Express explicit interest in the position, and reiterate why you’re the perfect fit.
+Express interest in the position, and reiterate why you’re the right person for the role.
 Sending a thank you note is a second chance to show your best side.
-Make sure to write an individualized note to each person you spoke to at the company, and proofread carefully.
+Make sure to write an individualized note to each person you met with, and proofread it carefully.

 Looking for your next job opportunity?
 View our open jobs here.